You can imagine the comments on these posts.

 And so, the legend of Obey The Fist was born

-Why didn't I mentioned him before? after all, this was months ago
+Why didn't I mention him before? after all, this was months ago

 So, taking the second point into consideration, I'm going to do my best to avoid insulting this person or making assumptions about his personal character.
 I'm gonna stick to the reviews as much as possible, and focus on the hilariously ridiculous world he lives in.